 With a history that spans for centuries, Rome is a city that takes a lifetime to discover.
 No matter how many times I go to Rome, I always find something new.
 It seems to contain an infinite number of secrets and sights to behold.
 While many are well-known and are on the top of travelers’ bucket lists, this capital city has its share of secret places that even the locals overlook or sometimes they help you find!
-All I know is that my time in Rome is always a delight with new discoveries.
+My time in Rome is always a delight with new discoveries.
 Read on to discover a few hidden spaces in Rome for a different perspective of the Eternal City, including some amazing foodie places!

 Doesn’t everyone come to Italy to taste the food?
 I was making my way to the best gelato in all of Rome (that is a secret within itself) as I turned into the secret hidden entrance, I was a bit taken aback.
 What had happened to it?
 As now I saw a sign for a pizza joint instead and I was heartbroken.
 With one big gulp, I peeked my head in to question the pizza guy in my broken Italian, when suddenly, I stopped and stared at the wonderful pizza that was before me.
 This was no ordinary pizza joint and I could tell that right away.
 So I decided to order pizza for takeaway since I was on the lookout for gelato instead.
 I chose the one with pine nuts, blood oranges, prosciutto, salami, arugula, black olives, and Parmesan shaved chunks of cheese.
 I figured I could eat it after I found the perfect gelato!